 What is solution mapping?

-Maggie Pearce is Impact’s Head of Global Practice and is responsible for developing Impact’s Learning Mapping approach.
-In this article, Maggie answers questions about Learning Mapping.
+Maggie Pearce is Impact’s Head of Global Practice and is responsible for developing Impact’s Solution Mapping approach.
+In this article, Maggie answers questions about Solution Mapping.

 What is Solution Mapping?